 NoticeLatest on Nezu Museum

-Adult admission to the exhibition is 1100 yen, with student admission slightly less at 900 yen.
-Do note that the museum is closed on Mondays if you're planning to visit.
+Admission to the special exhibition is priced at 1500 yen for adults, and 1200 yen for students.
+Do note that the museum is closed each Monday if you're planning a special visit.

 Nezu Museum can be accessed in five minutes on foot from Omotesando Station, served by the Ginza, Chiyoda, and Hanzomon Tokyo Metro Subway Lines.
 The closest exit is A5.

 I'm an Australian who has lived abroad for almost a decade, including 7 years in Japan.
 I've also visited 44 of 47 prefectures, with only Kagoshima, Miyazaki and Kumamoto left to check out.
 I'm particularly fond of exploring off the beaten path destinations, gardens, and tea houses, and have a re...